In message to North Korea, 2 US carriers to train together in Sea of Japan

 Washington (CNN)Two US Navy aircraft carriers are expected to begin training together as soon as Wednesday in the Sea of Japan, for a few days in what US military officials say may be interpreted by North Korea as a signal of a more aggressive US military posture.

-The current schedule calls for the USS Carl Vinson and USS Ronald Reagan, along with other warships, to move into the south central area of the Sea of Japan, also known in Korea as the East Sea, a US defense official told CNN.
+The current schedule calls for the USS Carl Vinson and USS Ronald Reagan, along with other warships, to move into the south central area of the Sea of Japan, also known as the East Sea, a US defense official told CNN.

 While the training location is hundreds of miles off the Korean Peninsula, "how can we say it's not sending a message?" the official said.